wwalexander/river/README.md

 River integrates with existing music libraries, so setting up River streams your music without interfering or conflicting with other tools.
-The server is designed to be simple to set up for anyone with the most basic experience with the command line.
+The server is designed to be simple to set up for anyone with basic knowledge of the command line and is capable of configuring dynamic DNS (or owns a static global IP).

 Building
 --------